Some posts contain compensated links. Please read this disclaimer for more info.

 Before you continue reading, I should point out one thing – do not read this post if you’re hungry!
-You’re likely to go raiding the fridge and I cannot be responsible for additional calories consumed!
+You’re likely to go raiding the fridge, and I cannot be responsible for additional calories consumed!

 However, if you’ve recently eaten and you’re too peckish right now, go for it.
-However, do be aware that you’re still likely to be hungry at the end.
+However, be aware that you’re still likely to be hungry at the end.

 If you’re thinking of heading to Turkey this year, you’re in for a treat.
-Not only is there plenty to see, do, experience and enjoy, but your taste-buds are in for a treat too.
+Not only is there plenty to see, do, experience, and enjoy, but your taste buds are in for a treat too.

 Turkish food is delicious.
-Turks do not believe in mass producing food and for that reason everything you buy in bakeries, restaurants, cafes, or if you’re lucky enough, in the family home, is likely to have been made right from scratch, with the freshest produce.
+Turks do not believe in mass-producing food, and for that reason, everything you buy in bakeries, restaurants, cafes, or if you’re lucky enough, in the family home is likely to have been made right from scratch, with the freshest produce.

 Nope, I thought not.

-Despite those slightly borderline dishes, there are countless other wonderful delicacies to try when visiting Turkey.
+Despite those slightly borderline dishes, there are countless other beautiful delicacies to try when visiting Turkey.
 Whether you’re heading to a holiday resort on the south coast, you’re visiting Istanbul, or you’re going somewhere else entirely, you HAVE to try the food!
 Not doing this would be a crime (not literally, but it should be).

 So, what should you try?